christophergandrud/Disproportionality_Data/README.md

 > Gallagher, Michael.
 1991.
 “Proportionality, Disproportionality, and Electoral Systems.”
 Electoral Studies 10(1): 33–41.

 > Carey, John M, and Simon Hix.
 2011.
 “The Electoral Sweet Spot: Low-Magnitude Proportional Electoral Systems.”
 American Journal of Political Science 55(2): 383–397.

+### Citation

+If you use this data set please cite the two articles by Gallagher and Carey/Hix.
+It would also be great if you could cite the working paper I created the combined data set for:

+> Gandrud, Christopher/ 2012.
+Two Sword Lengths: Losers' Consent and Violence in National Legislatures.
+Available at SSRN: <http://ssrn.com/abstract=2044278 or http://dx.doi.org/10.2139/ssrn.2044278>.

 ## More details on the data.